-The purpose of the Improved Production(IP) shall be to provide a category of racing vehicles for competitors who desire to compete in series produced automobiles generally available for purchase by the public, and who additionally desire to improve the performance of these cars.
-The IP categories are intended for vehicles that are street legal with the exception of exhaust noise.
+The purpose of the Improved Production (IP) shall be to provide a category of racing vehicles for competitors who desire to compete in series produced automobiles generally available for purchase by the public, and who additionally desire to improve the performance of these cars.
 The spirit of the rule shall be respected.

-b) Cars entering the Improved ProductionClasses must meet the mandatory safety requirements outlined in Section 22 above, with the exception of SS-N and SS-T, for which no roll cage is required but is strongly recommended.
+b) Cars entering the Improved Production Classes must meet the mandatory safety requirements outlined in Section 22 above, with the exception of SS-N and SS-T, for which no roll cage is required but is strongly recommended.
+Competitors in SS are NOT required to wear a HANS device.

-SS-N and SS-T Cars are required to be road legal in safe running order, and to have met the necessary requirements as outlined in the Super Street Bracket Class Rules and Regulations.
+SS-N and SS-T Cars are required to be able to comply with Island Traffic Authority mechanical inspection, in safe running order, and to have met the necessary requirements as outlined in the Super Street Bracket Class Rules and Regulations.

-c) This group is divided into five classes, namely IP1, IP2, IP3, SS-N and SS-T.

-Racing within the IP1, IP2, IP3& SS Groups is based on the target lap time bracket-racing concept.
+c) This group is divided into five classes, namely IP1, IP2, IP3, SS-N and SS-T. Racing within the IP1, IP2, IP3 & SS Groups is based on the target lap time bracket-racing concept.
 The below table indicates the Target times at the major racing circuits: